-- 1. We support the ability of multiple counties to form a flood control district. - 2.
-We support the creation of water retention facilities in the headwaters of river drainages to recharge upstream aquifers, provide for silt retention, and manage stream flows.
-(2022) - 3.
-We urge landowners who have made a long-term commitment in the Conservation Reserve Enhancement Program (CREP) to be allowed to perform beaver control to protect their riparian buffers and adjoining lands.
+1. We support the ability of multiple counties to form a flood control district.

+2. We support the creation of water retention facilities in the headwaters of river drainages to recharge upstream aquifers, provide for silt retention, and manage stream flows.
+(2022)

+- 3. We urge landowners who have made a long-term commitment in the Conservation Reserve Enhancement Program (CREP) to be allowed to perform beaver control to protect their riparian buffers and adjoining lands.
 (2013) - 4.
 We believe management of sediment and silt from rivers would reduce damage from flooding and could be accomplished in accordance with all applicable laws and rules.
 (2021) - 5.
-We recommend the Army Corps of Engineers and DOE implement, as soon as possible, the facilitation of restorative dredging of rivers prone to flooding. - 6.
+We recommend the Army Corps of Engineers and Washington State Department of Ecology (DOE) implement, as soon as possible, the facilitation of restorative sediment management practices of rivers prone to flooding.
+(2024) - 6.
 We believe proposed riparian management regulations should be reviewed to ensure consistency with peer reviewed science before adoption and/or implementation.
 (2021)